 I think I know the answer – on the surface, it’s clear they haven’t read the book.
 I have family who were also abused, and their reaction to the book (and subsequent radio interview) has spurned anger.
 Reaction included nasty e-mails to me, and angry social media messages.
 It also has come second hand from conversations shared back to me about “my lies”.
 Feedback is good – even when it’s bad, it’s good to hear.
 I know I’ve struck a nerve.

 It allows me to learn about why the negative reaction exists.
 Did they suffer at the hand of an abuser?
 Are they still being abused?
 Did they choose to bury their pain thinking that they dealt with it?
 I know now that the negative reaction from my book launch certainly is more curious for me to understand.
 I am open to exploring it with those I’ve angered, to understand the why.
 To make this possible we need to engage in calm and honest dialogue about their story.
 I’m willing to speak with those who I’ve angered to hear their side.
-For now, the book is selling and the feedback is coming in.
 I celebrate the positive, and seek to understand the negative.
-The bottom line is I welcome both.
+The bottom line is, I welcome both.